wso2-extensions/identity-verification-onfido/docs/config.md

 3. Click **+ New Identity Verification Provider** to create a new Identity Verification Provider (IDVP).
 4. You will be redirected to a page displaying a set of available IDVPs.
 5. Click on `Create` under the Onfido IDVP.
-6. Enter a name for the Onfido IDVP and add the necessary configurations for the Onfido identity verification provider:
+6. Enter a name for the Onfido IDVP and add the necessary configurations for the Onfido IDVP:
-   - **API Token**: The API token generated via Onfido Studio.
+   - **API Token**: The API token generated via the Onfido dashboard.
+   - **Workflow ID**: The unique identifier for the Workflow created using Onfido Studio.
    - **Base URL**: The regional base URL for Onfido API calls.
-   - **Workflow ID**: The unique identifier for the Workflow created using Onfido Studio.
-   - **Webhook Token**: The webhook token generated via Onfido Studio associated with the webhook URL provided by the connector.
-7. Next, map the required local attributes to the corresponding attributes from the Onfido identity verification provider.
-8. Click **Finish** to add the identity verification provider to WSO2 Identity Server.
+7. Once you have entered the configuration details, click on `Create`.
+8. You will be redirected to the Setup Guide for the newly created Onfido IDVP.
+Follow the instructions displayed:
+   - Log in to your Onfido dashboard and navigate to the Webhook configuration section.
+Generate a Webhook token by providing the displayed URL and selecting only the `workflow_run.completed` event.
+   - Return to the WSO2 console and navigate to the **Settings** tab of the newly created Onfido IDVP.
+   Enter the obtained token in the Webhook Token field, then click `Update` to finish the setup.
+   - If you need to provide additional attribute mappings, navigate to the **Attributes** tab and configure the mappings.
+9. After completing the configuration and mapping, your Onfido IDVP will be ready for use with WSO2 Identity Server.
+You can now integrate Onfido's identity verification process into your applications.

 ### Integrating Onfido Identity Verification into Your Application